3 Ways to List Your Way to Being Motivated to Study

 Do you ever find that when it is time to study, any other activity would be better than sitting yourself down with your textbook?
 The oven suddenly needs cleaning, the car needs detailing, or you decide it’s time to cull, edit and re-organise your digital photo collection.
 You are not alone; many people struggle to find the motivation to study.

 Unfortunately, studying is one of those responsibilities that can have terrible consequences should you choose to procrastinate or, worse, not study at all.
 But how does one find the time and energy and the focus needed to get motivated?
-I have the answer, and better yet, it requires just three easy steps.
+Here’s the answer and it only requires three easy steps.

-Look at how much time you have to devote to your studying.
+Look at how much time you have to devote to your studies.
 Look at what you need to study.
 Then create a written list of what topics to cover and how much time you will be devoting to each.
-Just by making this plan of action you will become more encouraged.
+Just by making this plan of action, you will become more encouraged.

-2. Prioritise your life and your learning.
-Sometimes when we know we need to study, it can seem as if suddenly there are a million other things that need attended to at the same time.
+Sometimes, when we know we need to study, it can seem as if suddenly there are a million other things that need attending to at the same time.
 Work demands, social demands, domestic demands, whatever the distraction, it can make studying seem impossible.
-In turn your motivation to start studying will take a nosedive.
+In turn, your motivation to start studying will take a nosedive.